"Their business is war, and they do their business."

 , which is ultimately going to replace seven current aircraft

 types in French service.
-The most expensive variant of the Rafale comes with a 90 million Euro price tag, which is still only about 2/3 the cost of an American F-22 Raptor or JSF, for a role not dissimilar to the later : an "omnirole" fighter with both air force and naval versions (though without VTOL), able to take nearly any role including SEAD and nuclear strikes
+The most expensive variant of the Rafale comes with a 90 million Euro price tag, which is still cheaper than the cost of an American F-22 Raptor while also being multi-use as an "omnirole" fighter with both air force and naval versions, able to take nearly any role including nuclear strikes

 .
-On the other hand, its approach to stealth is different from the JSF : instead of aiming for Very Low Observable
+On the other hand, its approach to stealth is different from the F-22 : instead of aiming for Very Low Observable

 The AMX-56 Leclerc is France's current main battle tank, made by Nexter of France, formerly GIAT.
 Developed in 1991, it replaced the AMX 30 from the Cold War.
 The Leclerc uses non-explosive reactive armor, as opposed to the explosive reactive armor found on most tanks.
 It carries a 120mm smoothbore cannon that can theoretically fire any NATO standard ammunition, but typically carries French-made ammo.
 While not having been combat proven yet, it is already well known for having excellent

 mobility (its unique armor gives it a weight a full 12 tons lighter than the M 1 A 2

 Abrams and 5 tons lighter than the Leopard 2A6, the most advanced iterations of its American and German counterparts, and allows for the best power-to-weight ratio of any main battle tank), but is the most expensive tank manufactured, with each unit costing three times as much